Cyber War

 Most cyberattacks today are initiated via email.
 As a result, many users have started to block or delete emails from unknown sources as a precautionary measure.

-Cybercriminals realize this and have learned that their best chance is to fool the receiver into believing that they are dealing with a known source—ideally, a trusted source.
+Cybercriminals realise this and have learned that their best chance is to fool the receiver into believing that they are dealing with a known source—ideally, a trusted source.
 And this is where sender impersonation comes into play.

 Spoofing is a common form of sender impersonation.
 There are two main types: